 Working conditions in Thailand

 Salaries in Thailand vary depending on the type of position that is occupied and on whether the company pays the employer as an expat or as a local worker.
 The normal working hours are eight hours a day, with seven hours a day if the work is physically challenging.
 Workers have a minimum 13 paid public holidays every year.
 A worker who has been employed for minimum one year must be given at least six days paid yearly leave per year.
 Pregnant women have the right of a maternity leave of at least 90 days.

-If you are interested to set up a company in Thailand or hire employees, we invite you to get in touch with our company registration agents in Thailand for guidance.
+If you are interested in opening a company in Thailand and hiring employees, we invite you to get in touch with our company registration agents in Thailand for guidance.